jonathanciapetti/picklevw/README.md

 ### Safetey checks

 `picklevw` relies on [`Fickling`](https://github.com/trailofbits/fickling) to detect potentially malicious pickles.
-Fickling depends on [`distutils`](https://docs.python.org/3/library/distutils.html) which is only available up to Python version that provides it is 3.11.
+Fickling depends on [`distutils`](https://docs.python.org/3/library/distutils.html) which is only available up to Python 3.11.
 Therefore, Python 3.11 is the latest version that `picklevw` supports.

 ### Contributing